Hamilton mayor announces senior team

 "A three-pronged approach will provide that, and I am grateful to have two resilient and experienced people in support, chairing critical committees on behalf of our city."

-O'Leary and Hamilton will also be charged with providing support to other chairs since the council now comprises 15 elected members instead of 13 in the last triennium due to the establishment of the two new Māori ward seats.
+O'Leary and Hamilton will also be charged with providing support to other chairs since the council now comprises 15 elected members instead of 13 in the last triennium because of the establishment of the two new Māori ward seats.

 All previous ward councillors who stood again have been re-elected and are joined by six new faces around the table.